bribes/get-browser/README.md

 # Get Browser
+This fixes the web browser 100 issue.
 Get the browser name and version in JSON format. window.browser Ex. {"name": "brave", "version": "100"}

 Add this to your site
 ```html